-Examines the interrelationships between popular culture, crime and justice.
-It explores the history of this linkage, the research and the current issues.
-Course examines popular culture's depictions of victims, offenders and professionals in the criminal justice system.
-Popular culture depictions are found in print media (newspapers, magazines and tabloids), popular literature (police and law procedures), true crime fiction, films, television, rap music and comics.
-Impact of popular culture by various media is addressed through the presentation of historical and contemporary research images of crime on individuals, groups and public policy.
+Examines the interrelationships between popular culture, crime, and justice.
+Explores history of this linkage, the research, and the current issues.
+Examines popular culture's depictions of victims, offenders, and professionals in the criminal justice system.
+Popular culture depictions are found in print media (newspapers, magazines and tabloids), popular literature (police and law procedures), true crime fiction, films, television, rap music, and comics.
+Impact of popular culture by various media is addressed through the presentation of historical and contemporary research images of crime on individuals, groups, and public policy.
 Prerequisite: Upper division status.